EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 * luke_rs (Used tutorial video on the Swingable Rope)
 * jeanmakesgames (Used tutorial video on level portals)
 * matinator9185/MateuSai (Used tutorial video on the checkpoint system)
+* kidscancode (Used an article of theirs as reference for implementing Comp4's ice physics)

 # ALSO: Feel free to give me Github related tips in general.
 I'm still a newcomer at this because of my complicated schedule, so i'm a bit behind.